MSc Pharmaceutical Technology and Quality Assurance / Course details

 This is a blended learning course combining distance learning with residential modules.
 Units will include a compulsory taught component delivered online and in Manchester that is supported by extensive experience achieved in the workplace and on visits to specialist facilities.

 We use a blend of online and face-to-face methods.
 This will include small group tutorials, workshops and experience-based learning.
-You will have a nominated tutor at the University and your practice base to provide guidance on work-based activities and written assignments.
+You will have a nominated academic advisor at the University and your practice base to provide guidance on work-based activities and written assignments.

 There will be a combination of remote study and face-to-face sessions.
-Dates are yet to be confirmed, but for 2023/24 they were as follows:
+Provisional dates for 2025/26 are as follows:

 Remote study dates: